robbiew/ReTRoGRaDe/README.md

 ./retrograde config
 ```

-See [README-config-editor.md](README-config-editor.md) for full configuration editor documentation.

 ### Security File Management

-The server uses IP whitelist and blacklist files for access control:
+The server uses IP whitelist and blacklist files for access control.
+These files don't exist, create them if you want to se them:

 **Blacklist** (`security/blacklist.txt`):